 St Augustine Florida, USA Travel Guide

 Open daily from 9:00 AM to 5:00 PM.
 An entrance fee of $15 per adult (ages 16+) gives access for seven consecutive days.
-Check the official NPS website for exact schedules, including historical weapon demonstrations and cannon firings.
+Check the official NPS website for accurate schedules, including historical weapon demonstrations and cannon firings.

 Reputed site of Juan Ponce de León's 1513 landing.
 An active archaeological site with various exhibits and historical reenactment demonstrations.